Who might replace Matt LeBlanc on Top Gear?

 Both Steve and Rob are petrolheads and have star power outside of the car world.

-- Rebecca Jackson,presenter and motoring journalist
+- Rebecca Jackson, presenter and motoring journalist

-Rebecca has experience presenting motoring shows like Fifth Gear and does reviews for Telegraph Cars and What Car.
+Rebecca has experience presenting motoring shows like Fifth Gear and has done reviews for Telegraph Cars and What Car.

-- Dermot O'Leary,general national treasure
+- Dermot O'Leary, general national treasure

 The X Factor host is one of British TV's biggest names, and has a relationship with the BBC in the shape of his Radio 2 programme and his recent TV coverage of the royal wedding.